gkapfham/vim-vitamin-onec/README.md

 ## Introduction

-Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, vim-vitamin-onec received its name because (i) orange, also a fruit that contains vitamin C, is a key highlight color, (ii) the dominant grey background has a color code of `#1c1c1c`, and (iii) it is nice to have alliteration in the name of your colorscheme.
+Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, vim-vitamin-onec received its name because (i) orange (also a fruit that contains vitamin C) is an important highlight color, (ii) the dominant grey background has a color code of `#1c1c1c`, and (iii) the alliteration in the name makes it more fun to say.
 Since the combination of those facts yielded the name "vim-vitamin-onec", the colorscheme's creator likes to think that the pleasing combination of colors will promote "fruitful" programming and writing.

 Providing both true-color and 256-color variants, the vim-vitamin-onec